 - you're unable to manage the payment yourself, for example for health reasons

-Our safeguard policy (Word doc, 56KB) outlines how Local Housing Allowance will be paid to vulnerable people.
+Our safeguard policy (56KB Word doc) outlines how we pay Local Housing Allowance to vulnerable people.

 You can choose to have your benefit paid into your bank account or direct to your landlord if: